abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 In this section, we finally compute the ZPR of MgO at the GWPT level using the results produced previously.
 As you will see the calculation is much faster than the previous step as this run is essentially a post-processing of the data stored in the GSTORE file.

 The price to pay is that there are few parameters that can be changed as this level.
-In other words, the quality of the ZPR obtained here mainly depends on the density of the $\qq$- and $\pp$-meshes used in the previous section, the number of states ($n'$ index) and the different cutoff energies.
+In other words, the quality of the ZPR obtained here mainly depends on the density of the $\qq$- and $\pp$-meshes used in the previous section, the number of empty states ($n'$ index) and the different cutoff energies.
 In order to perform convergence studies, one should go back to the previous step, increase the relevant parameters and monitor how the ZPR is affected by these settings.
 This is left as an exercise to the reader...